Skip to primary navigation Skip to content Skip to footer

 • Sloths have babies that stay on their backs for up to 9 months.
 Baby sloths are by far one of the cutest animals on the planet!

-a close up of a sloth
+a close up of a monkey

 • Sloths eat hanging upside down.
 The enzymes in their stomachs work better in this position to digest their food.